-This page lists a selection of recent and ongoing third-party funded research projects.
-More information about my involvement, the partners and the actual research can be found through the links provided.
+This page lists a selection of past and ongoing third-party funded research or infrastructure projects.
+More information about my involvement, the partners and the actual research can be found through the links provided

 OPTED Observatory for Political Texts in European Democracies